Abbey Road (Ramsden Square to Park Drive), Barrow-in-Furness

 Project description

 We've secured funding for the scheme from the government's Active Travel Fund 3.
 We've also received funding through the #BrilliantBarrow Town Deal, part of the government's Towns Fund.
-We expect the scheme to take up to twelve months to construct and open in Spring 2026.
+We expect the scheme to take up to twelve months to construct and open in Summer 2026.

-Project update November 2025
+Project update January 2026

-Ramsden Square - Phase 1
+Ramsden Square - Phase One

 Progress to Date